MikeRow/BananoPHP/README.md

 <br/>

+## Contents

+### lib

+A library that contains useful classes for interfacing with the Nano node or for carrying out operations related to the Nano sphere without directly using the node

+- NanoBlock
+- NanoCLI
+- NanoRPC
+- NanoRPCExt
+- NanoTools

+### ncm

+Nano node CLI manager, a tool developed to fully manage a node via CLI, it simplifies node maintenance and management operations with a specially designed interface

+### nco

+Nano nodes CLI observer, a tool developed to monitor multiple nodes via CLI, it simplifies maintenance and management of multiple nodes by providing real-time information from all nodes

+### tutorial

+A collection of guides to facilitate the integration of Nano in PHP

 ## Origins

 php4nano is the evolution of the now archived [easyraikitphp](https://github.com/mikerow/easyraikitphp) repository, which was used between 2016 and 2017 for the official RaiBlocks block explorer and faucet hosted on [raiblockscommunity.net](https://raiblockscommunity.net)